Children can learn so much from playing with toys! Whether it’s a doll, workbench or pretend play kitchen set!

 Playing With Dolls Facilitates Social Skill Development

-The children must all take turns in their various roles in order for the “game” to run smoothly.
+The children must all take turns in their various roles in order for the “game of house” to run smoothly.
 They also must decide who will play what role.

 Have I Convinced You To Buy Your Son A Doll?